Mead Island Caution Area on the Allegheny River

 My uncle has lived directly across from Mead most of my life.
 He's the real deal river rat, complete with fly hatch and migratory bird journals, having been up and down the river thousands of times over the past 60 years.
 We're extremely fortunate to have such a resource.
 Along with my personal experiences of adventuring around the island, I've heard many of his about living directly downriver from this area.
 In-between watching hundreds of canoes and kayaks pass by each summer, there have been scary times that found him racing up river in his jet boat to respond to cries of help.

 Our goal is to help paddlers better understand what makes this a caution area, options to safely navigate around it, and what to do should you find yourself in it.
 It's worth noting, if you plan to paddle the Allegheny regularly, please consider getting a copy of the Allegheny River Paddling Guide, a 36-page waterproof book complete with topo maps and packed with useful info on the upper 51 miles of the river.

 When was this area dredged?

 Great question.
 I was surprised at how little information I could find.
 Word has it this section was first dredged in early 1900.
 My uncle remembers playing on another island right next to Mead when he was little, and then one year it was... gone.
 I'll be honest, this kind of blew me away.
 I'd never heard of another island on this stretch of river.
-So we dug into topo maps from 1906, and sure enough, there it is! (see image left).
+So we dug into topo maps from 1906, and sure enough, there it is!

-Dredging caused the rivers depth to go from roughly 3' to over 50' deep in an instant, stretching from just after the riffles on the northern end (deepest section), to the major bend on Mead, removing an entire island in the process.
+Dredging caused the rivers depth to go from roughly 3' to over 50' deep in an instant, stretching from just after the riffles on the upriver end (deepest section), to the major bend on Mead, removing an entire island in the process.
 No one can say for certain what happens underwater in this area, but the words "turbulence" and "cyclone effect" have been used.

 Approaching the caution area.